mhmatthewhugley/OnePlus-Nord-N10-5G-T-Mobile-BE2028-Carrier-Unlocked-Multiple_Things/Files/platform-tools/Files/ArrowOS 2022-03-16/README.txt

 Click "Reboot" Click "Fastboot"
 24. ./fastboot set_active a
 42. Like before ADB Sideload.
+This section of instructions is for flashing the ROM and TWRP and pushes the magisk apk to /sdcard.
 Make sure you unzip the ROMwithGapps.zip for the actual files
 58. ./adb sideload ./Files/Arrow-v11.0-billie-UNOFFICIAL-20220316-GAPPS.zip
 Click "Reboot" Click "Fastboot"